-Equity awards under the Company's 2015 Plan, are a vital piece of our total compensation package.
-Equity awards are intended to compensate NEOs for sustained long-term performance, align the interests of our NEOs and stockholders and encourage retention through multi-year vesting schedules.
+Equity awards under the 2015 Plan are a vital piece of our total compensation package.
+Equity awards are intended to compensate NEOs for sustained long-term performance, align the interests of our NEOs and stockholders, and encourage retention through multi-year vesting schedules.
 Long-term equity incentive awards may take a variety of forms.
-In fiscal 2021, we granted RSUs and stock options.
-Levels, mix and frequency of awards are determined by the Compensation Committee, and are designed to reflect each recipient's level of responsibility and performance.
-Until fiscal 2020, employees with less than 10 years of service were awarded RSUs that cliff vest after four years.
-Beginning in fiscal 2020, the Board determined to issue RSUs solely with ratable vesting over four years, regardless of an employee's tenure.
+In Fiscal 2022, we granted RSUs and stock options.
+Levels, mix, and frequency of equity awards are determined by the Compensation Committee and are designed to reflect each recipient's level of responsibility and performance.
+RSUs and stock options vest ratably over four years, subject to the NEO providing continued services through each applicable vesting date and otherwise in accordance with the applicable Equity Plan and award agreement.

-Fiscal Year 2021 Grants
+Fiscal Year 2022 Grants

-Our long-term equity incentive program for fiscal 2021 was designed to generally deliver 50% of long-term equity value in RSUs and 50% in stock options for our NEOs.
+Our long-term equity incentive program for Fiscal 2022 was designed to generally award to our NEOs 50% of long-term equity value in RSUs and 50% in stock options.
 We believe awarding a significant percentage of pay in the form of long-term equity fosters strong alignment between executive and shareholder interests.